Rest, Relax and Rejuvenate

 Our classes have a maximum of 4 people so registering for your prefered time in the schedule is key.
 Moreover, our classes are gentle and can address all different body types in a personalized and intimate environment.

-Registrations are now open for September 2020.
+Registrations are now open for the fall session 2020.
 Places are reserved on a first come, first served basis.
 Please reach out by phone or text 514-994-0238 or email email@example.com if you have any questions.

 Trial class - You have the option of taking a trial class for $28, if space is available.
 If you register for the session following this trial class, this amount will be deducted from your registration.